agh-glk/fcs/docs/source/server/task_server.rst

       Task Server's UUID

    .. py:attribute:: whitelist

+      URLs (regexp) which should be crawled.

    .. py:attribute:: blacklist

+      URLs (regexp) which should not be crawled.

    .. py:attribute:: urls_per_min

       Task Server's crawling speed.
 For more details about this speed, see :py:meth:`assign_crawlers`.